-First off, get a tablet that’s age-appropriate and easy to use.
+When choosing a tablet for your toddler, it’s important to get one that’s age-appropriate and easy to use.
 A 1-year-old doesn’t need an iPad (or even internet access, for that matter).
 You don’t want to invest a ton of cash in something that will be thrown around in the car or go missing during a sleepover at grandma’s house, yet you want something that will survive myriad drops, falls, and kicks.
 Pre-installed learning games are a huge bonus.
 Most of all, if you get a WiFi-enabled tablet, you want a one that has parental controls, so you can monitor if they go online and which sites they see, what games they’re playing, and how much time they spend doing both of those things.

 The Best Tablets for 1-Year-Olds

 Think of this durable wooden toy as a primer for your child's first real tablet in a few years.
 With each touch of an app-like icon, one of 150 sounds and melodies come out, including colors, numbers, and first words in three different languages.
 Beyond the entertainment, it also helps develop fine motor skills.

 For young kids who dig PBS, this tablet comes preloaded with 23 educational games and 120 video clips.
 You get a seven-inch screen, roughly 6.5 hours of battery life, 16GB internal storage plus a microSD slot, and, of course, parental controls.
 You can download apps, games, movies, music and eBooks from Google Play.

 The Best Tablets for 3-Year-Olds